-For all types of pallets, including full pallets containing individual trade items and single trade items, (such as a refrigerator or washing machine), the target height for the bottom of the barcode is between 400 millimetres (16 inches) and 800 millimetres (32 inches) from the base of the pallet.
-For pallet less than 400 millimetres (16 inches) high, the barcode SHALL be placed as high as possible while protecting the barcode.
+For all types of pallets, including full pallets containing individual trade items and single trade items, (such as a refrigerator or washing machine), all GS1 barcodes SHALL be positioned in a space between 400 millimetres (16 inches) and 800 millimetres (32 inches) from the base of the pallet.
+For pallets less than 400 millimetres (16 inches) high, all barcodes SHALL be placed as high as possible.

-The symbol including, its Quiet Zones, SHALL be at least 50 millimetres (2.0 inches) from any vertical edge to avoid damage.
+The symbol(s) including Quiet Zones, SHALL be at least 50 millimetres (2.0 inches) from any vertical edge to avoid damage.